Moonee-Publishing-LTD/Moonee_Test/README.md

 Remember, at MOONEE, data is paramount.
 It's the cornerstone of our decision-making process.
 We look forward to collaborating with you and leveraging data to drive success!

+### The current version of the Moon Light SDK is 1.0.3
+Published at 11.07.2024

+In this version we updated the following:
+1. Facebook update
+2. Counter in a level complete event
+3. Sending level events to adjust and Game Analytics in one function.

 # Prototype Test Instructions

 <details>